manuelroemer/Celestial.UIToolkit/README.md

 ## 1. Getting Started
 ### 1.1 What is this project?
-There are a lot of amazing WPF UI Frameworks, like *MahApps.Metro* or *MaterialDesignInXaml*.
+There are amazing UI Frameworks for WPF out there, like *MahApps.Metro* or *MaterialDesignInXaml*.
-None of these fulfilled all requirements for an upcoming project of mine though - I was looking for an easy to use UI toolkit with a modern look and modern controls - at best, similar to the UWP.
+None of these fulfilled all requirements for an upcoming project of mine though.

 Thus, this project was born.
-It started out as a library of custom control styles, but quickly developed certain features that are also useable (and hopefully useful!) to other libraries.
+It started out as a library of custom styles, but quickly developed certain features that are also useable by other libraries or projects.

-### 1.2 Installation
+### 1.2 Installation and requirements
 The libraries can be installed via NuGet (preferred way), or via [GitHub Releases](https://github.com/manuelroemer/Celestial.UIToolkit/releases/latest).